DanielBradford/rubic/README.md

 4. Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.
 5. Create a requirements.txt via the console using 'pip3 freeze > requirements.txt'.
 6. Create a Procfile via the console using 'echo web: python app.py > Procfile'.
-7. Connect GitHub to Heroku via the console using 'heroku git:remote a Rubric-Recipe-Manager'
+7. Connect GitHub to Heroku via the console using 'heroku git:remote a rubric-recipe-manager'
 8. Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.
 9. Deploy your project to Heroku via the consol using 'git push heroku master'.

 ### **To run locally:**